 Another tool to aid in recording sax is to use an audio compressor.
-A saxophone tends to be very dynamic, so the same approach you might use on vocals also works great for smoothing out the dynamics of a sax.
+A saxophone tends to be very dynamic, so the same approach you might use on vocals also works great for smoothing out the dynamics of sax.

 "With a sax, there's a distinct bite at the beginning of the sound," says Weiss.
-"If you're using a compressor and you're finding that the top of the note is being lost in the mix, you can pull the attack time up a little bit so that you get that bite It starts with creating a relaxed environment for the vocalist, which could mean getting as many people out of the control/recording room as possible.
-The vocalist is often going to be more comfortable if it's just the engineer recording the performance and maybe a producer or one other band mate there to monitor the session.
+"If you're using a compressor, and you're finding that the top of the note is being lost in the mix, you can pull the attack time up a little bit so that you get that bite out of the sax before the threshold is reached.
+So much depends on the performer, the room, and the plans for the track in the recording."